 Merci de confirmer ma reservation.

 Je suis en Australie.
 Les arrhes le plus moins est 100 euros.

-To date, only one hotel has had a PayPal account so the answer is invariably no. But while it requires some negotiation, I have always had my booking confirmed without paying a deposit.
+To date, only one hotel has had a PayPal account so the answer is invariably no. But so far, I have always had my booking confirmed without paying a deposit.

 Of course, sometimes in a small village, all the accommodation is already booked and plans need to be tweaked a little.
 For this trip, there was no accommodation available in Cheylard-d’Eveque and my new itinerary looks like this.

 And happily, all my rooms are now booked and confirmed!

 And my luggage transfers have been booked with La Malle Postale

 All that’s left now is to do the walk!